Azure-Samples/azure-vector-database-samples/azure_ai_search/README.md

   - For Python SDK samples - [cognitive_search_sdk_conda.yml](./python_sdk_sample/cognitive_search_sdk_conda.yml)

   `conda env create -f cognitive_search_sdk_conda.yml`

+  The packages in this conda environment are

+    - python-dotenv
+    - azure_search_documents-11.4.0b12-py3-none-any.whl (the )
+    - pandas
+    - openai
+    - matplotlib

 - Create a *.env* file from the *.env-template* and populate it with all necessary keys.
 - Run the [common > generate_embeddings.ipynb](../common/generate_embeddings.ipynb) notebook to generate the embeddings from the source dataset before running the samples.